 How can Advanced help with cloud-based accounting software?

-At Advanced we provide an accounting solution called Cloud Financials.
+At Advanced we provide an accounting solution called Advanced Financials.
 Not only does it provide the benefits associated with cloud computing, but it was also made specifically with finance teams in mind.
 It can assist with complex calculations, whilst simultaneously being simple to use.

-Cloud Financials is a scalable solution, so it can ramp up its processes in tandem with your ambitions of growth.
+Advanced Financials is a scalable solution, so it can ramp up its processes in tandem with your ambitions of growth.
 This trait ensures it is far less vulnerable to becoming obsolete, and makes it a viable option for the long-term (which removes the inconvenience of having to switch regularly).